 As you can see, the user ‘Anil Verma’ has no picture in the comment, it is because he is not registered on Gravatar platform or not used his Gravatar email ID while commenting.

 I have a Gravatar account.
-So whenever I comment on some blog by entering my Gravatar email ID or reply to a user on my blog, my comment appears with my picture (as you can see above).
+So whenever I comment on someone’s blog by entering my Gravatar email ID or reply to a user on my blog, my comment appears with my picture (as you can see above).
 It creates professional impression for sure.

 How do you get a Gravatar for yourself?